JeremiahCheatham/archlinux/README.md

 This will be your ADAPTER name.
 The name of your network is your SSID.
 ### Connect Wifi to internet
-Replace ADAPTER and SSID below with there names.
-You will be promptered for a password to your SSID.
+Replace ADAPTER and SSID below with their names.
+You will be prompted for a password to your SSID.

     # iwctl station ADAPTER connect SSID